nix-community/nix-init/README.md

   - `fetchFromGitHub`
   - `fetchFromGitLab`
   - `fetchFromGitea`
+  - `fetchPypi`
-  - All other fetchers supported by [nurl](https://github.com/nix-community/nurl) are also supported, you just have to specify the tags manually
+  - All other fetchers supported by [nurl] are also supported, you just have to specify the tags manually

 ## Usage